MaxLopezSalgado/data_pipeline_tesla_stocks/readme.md

 - Optional: Experience with deploying applications on platforms like Heroku or Streamlit Cloud.

 By completing this project, I gained valuable experience in data pipeline development, data retrieval, storage, and visualization.
 The project also enhanced my understanding of cloud services and serverless computing.

-Feel free to customize and adapt the content to suit your repository's `README.md` file.